toni-pm/Cybersecurity-M01/Workshop/04-brute-force/README.md

 Scan Aborted: The url supplied 'http://192.168.1.93/' seems to be down (Timeout was reached)
 ```

+We have tried to exploit the password of the admin user with the wordlist used in the previous exercise, but it has not been possible.

+As we are all big fans of the Mr. Robot, we will try to do the same but with usernames that are related to the series.
+We use usernames that have to do with the protagonist, Elliot Alderson.

 ```
 $ wpscan --url http://192.168.1.83 -U 'elliot, ELLIOT, alderson, ALDERSON, robot' -P /usr/share/wordlists/dirb/others/best1050.txt --password-attack wp-login